Whenever the aroma of curry seim caresses my nostrils it takes me back to my adventurous childhood days. Come with me.....

 8 pimento (seasoning pepper)

-1 tsp turmeric powder (we call this Saffron, or Hardi)
+1 teaspoon turmeric powder (we call this Saffron, or Hardi)

 Boil rice, drain and set aside.